mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-introduction.md

 ```

 ## Hello World!
 The first Web page we will author will be, of course, a Hello World! program.
 The program consists of a simple HTML file and a simple Mimbl component.
-Here is the HTML file, which references the Mimbl library and defines a single `<div>` element where all the program content will be rendered.
-It also references the application bundle created by processing the code with your favorite bundler (e.g. Webpack).
+Here is the HTML file, which references the Mimbl library and also references the application bundle created by processing the code with your favorite bundler (e.g. Webpack).

 ```html
 <html>